truenas/documentation/content/SCALE/Shares/_index.md

 ![SharingISCSIManualInitiatorsSCALE](/images/SCALE/SharingISCSIManualInitiatorsSCALE.png "iSCSI Initiators Groups")

-To add a new initiators group, click *Add* and either leave *Allow All Initiators* checked or configure your own allowed initiators and authorized networks.
+To add a new initiators group, click *Add* and leave *Allow All Initiators* checked or configure your own allowed initiators and authorized networks.

 To edit an existing initiators group, click <i class="material-icons" aria-hidden="true" title="Options">more_vert</i> next to the initiators group and select *Edit*.